Configuring AWS DataSync transfers with Amazon EFS - AWS DataSync

 You don't need to specify a subnet that includes a file system mount target.

-7. For Security groups, choose the security groups associated with an Amazon EFS file system's mount target.
+7. For Security groups, choose the security group associated with your Amazon EFS file system's mount target.
+You can choose more than one security group.

 Note

 The security groups that you specify must allow inbound traffic on NFS port 2049.
-For more information, see Using VPC security groups for Amazon EC2 instances and mount targets in the Amazon Elastic File System User Guide.
+For more information, see Determining the subnet and security groups for your mount target.

-8. For In-transit encryption, choose whether you want DataSync to use Transport Layer Security (TLS) encryption when it copies data to or from your file system.
+8. For In-transit encryption, choose whether you want DataSync to use Transport Layer Security (TLS) encryption when it transfers data to or from your file system.

 Note

-You must enable this setting if you want to configure an access point, IAM role, or both with your location.
+You must enable this setting to configure an access point, IAM role, or both with your Amazon EFS location.

-9. (Optional) For EFS access point, choose an access point that DataSync can use to mount your Amazon EFS file system.
+9. (Optional) For EFS access point, choose an access point that DataSync can use to mount your file system.

 10. (Optional) For IAM role, specify a role that allows DataSync to access your file system.

-For information on creating this role, see Using IAM policies to access your Amazon EFS file system
+For information on creating this role, see Creating a DataSync IAM role for file system access.

 11. (Optional) Select Add tag to tag your file system.